o19s/solr-tmdb/README.md

 This repository is part of the _Think Like a Relevancy Engineer_ training provided by [OpenSource Connections](https://opensourceconnections.com/events/training/).

+## Steps to get up and running:
+- Download this repo
+- Install the software (using either Docker or installing manually)
+- Index the TMDB movie data
+- Confirm Solr has the data
+- Install Postman (optional)

 # Download this repo

 Download the zip from https://github.com/o19s/solr-tmdb/archive/master.zip